-Thanks to the self-timer on my iPhone and this handy (and nicely priced) Bluetooth phone remote has helped me capture more of what I've worn off the blog.
+The self-timer on my iPhone and this handy (and nicely priced) Bluetooth phone remote have helped me capture more of what I've worn off the blog.
 These are all casual looks as my nicer ensembles got captured and shared as true outfit posts.
 What I wear on weekends, early mornings, when I'm sick, and when I'm heading to the doctor:

 This look is titled, “What to wear to your mammogram.”
 I took this photo after my gynecologist appointment and mammogram, post-gown getting back into my street clothes.
 The t-shirt is from Banana Republic, size large, and on sale.
 The jeans are from American Eagle (14 short and on sale), first seen on the blog in this post.
 The shoes are Birkenstocks, the ring Chaco Canyon Trading (first seen in this post), the earrings are Jenny Bird.
 The orange bag in the background is my purse, it's from Clare V. They don't seem to still have it in orange but this is the same bag in other colors.